Pricing

 Pricing questions teams ask before rollout

-These answers explain how the self-hosted pricing model changes as teams expand runner access, transports, and execution patterns.
+These answers explain how the self-hosted pricing model changes as teams expand transports, reporting, extensibility, and execution patterns.

 What changes between LoadStrike pricing plans?

-The plans keep the same core scenario model but change the surrounding entitlements, such as runner-key coverage, transport breadth, distributed execution eligibility, and advanced extensibility features.
+The plans keep the same core scenario model but change the surrounding entitlements, such as transport breadth, distributed execution eligibility, reporting surfaces, and advanced extensibility features.
 That lets teams grow the operational surface without relearning how scenarios, thresholds, and reports are modeled.

 Is LoadStrike priced for self-hosted use?